How to fix a broken online design community

 To verify my point I researched 100 random comments from Dribbble.
 Because perhaps I was wrong.
 Perhaps there was enough design critique going on.
 Perhaps there was no broken online design community.

-- What words are most often used.
+- What words are used most often?

 - How nice or offensive a comment most often is.